South Queensferry to Edinburgh

-The short diversion at the Fords Road entrance of the newly restored Saughton Park has ended and the JMW follows its new route through the park.
-A new, and equally short, diversion will be in place until October 2019 due to micro hydro works on the Water of Leith.
+A very short diversion is in place until October 2019 due to micro hydro works on the Water of Leith.
 Please follow diversion signage on the ground.
-A map of diversion route available here.
+A map of the diverted route is available.More Information

 Path Works at Davidson's Mains Park

 Following a period of closure for path improvement works, the route through Davidson's Mains Park in Edinburgh has re-opened.
-Small Scale works will continue until the end of May 2019 but the route is now open.
-See map of the affected area.
+Small Scale works may continue but the route is unaffected.More Information

 Key things to note about this route section.

 Edinburgh Castle is one of the most exciting historic sites in Western Europe.
 Set in the heart of Scotland's capital city it is sure to capture your imagination.
 The scenery will take your breath away.Visit Website